kamil-kielbasa/libedhoc/README.md

 LICENSE INFORMATION
 ===================

 This library is published as open-source software without any warranty of any kind.
-Use is permitted under the terms of the GPL-2.0 license.
+Use is permitted under the terms of the MIT license.

 CONTACT
 =======